-Whether the goal is to read for 15 minutes every day or complete a new book by a given time frame, it’s the perfect way to help your child stay on track.
+Whether the goal is to read for 15 minutes every day or complete a new book by a given time frame, a reading log is the perfect way to help your child track their reading progress.

-If you like these templates, you may also want to grab a homework planner as well!
+If you like these templates, you may also want to grab a homework planner.